yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Verify_Installation.md

 3. Review the MDE health status details.
 If MDE on macOS is running correctly, the healthy status should be set to true.
     ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/4fbe5e76c8e8128aa2a6390d6db4c0fb20af52bf/Images/macOS/MDEmacOS-CLI1.png)

-    If you'd like to know about each returned values and its description, please refere to [public documentation](https://learn.microsoft.com/en-us/defender-endpoint/mac-health-status)
+    > If you'd like to know about each returned values and its description of mdatp health command, please refere to [public documentation](https://learn.microsoft.com/en-us/defender-endpoint/mac-health-status)

 4. This is optional, but if you run following command, you will see more options about health command.
     ```sh